TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/AccessPrivileges/Index.rst

 The importance of the knowledge that security updates are available has been discussed above (see chapter: "TYPO3 security-bulletins").
-It is also essential to know how to check for extension updates: the "Extension Manager" (EM) is a TYPO3 backend module accessible for backend users with administrator privileges (section "ADMIN TOOLS").
+It is also essential to know how to check for extension updates: the "Extension Manager" (EM) is a TYPO3 CMS backend module accessible for backend users with administrator privileges (section "ADMIN TOOLS").
-In TYPO3 version 4.5.0, a completely rewritten EM was introduced and the usage differs a little bit between the old and the new version.
+In TYPO3 CMS version 4.5.0, a completely rewritten EM was introduced and the usage differs a little bit between the old and the new version.
 However, the main functionality remains the same and a manual check for extension updates is available in both versions.

+TYPO3 version 6.0 comes (again) with a new version of the EM, but once again, the broad concept is still the same, some details might be slightly different.

 The EM uses a cached version of the extension list from the TYPO3 Extension Repository (TER) to compare the extensions currently